What is SCADA?

 The Evolution of SCADA

-In the 1990s and early 2000s, structured query language (SQL) databases became the standard for IT databases but were not adopted by SCADA developers.
+While SCADA systems have undergone substantial evolutionary changes, many industrial organizations continued to struggle with industrial data access from the enterprise level.
+By the late 1990s to the early 2000s, a technological boom occurred and personal computing and IT technologies accelerated in development.
+Structured query language (SQL) databases became the standard for IT databases but were not adopted by SCADA developers.
 This resulted in a rift between the fields of controls and IT, and SCADA technology became antiquated over time.

 Modern SCADA Systems